manjushrish/simpleLTV-solution/shutterFly/README.md

 Updates to orders are handled but the application doesnt assume the order in which the Order events are provided as input is the correct order.
 The event_time is used to confirm that an update to an existing order has a newer event_time than the existing order.

-If Orders are received out of sequence, i.e. an update Order event was processed before a new order event then the new order event is ignored.
+If Orders are received out of sequence, i.e. an update Order event for a customer was received and processed before a new order event then the new order event is ignored.

 ## Running the application